-Six months later, I went in for another routine check up for them to clean my teeth.
+Six months later, I went in for another routine check up and to get my teeth cleaned.
 The dentist came in and said that I had two more cavities that I should get filled as soon as possible.
-I started to become suspicious.
+I became suspicious.

 I Got A Second Opinion

-I scheduled a dentist appointment at the office I had gone to growing up.
+I scheduled a dentist appointment at the office I had gone to when I was growing up.
 The dentist was a family friend and I trusted her to be honest with me.

-I told her that this the dentist at Mint Dentistry had recommended I have two filings.
+I told her that this the dentist at Mint Dentistry had recommended I have two fillings.

 She exclaimed that there was absolutely nothing wrong with my teeth and that a filling would be completely unnecessary.
-When I had gone to Mint Dentistry, the dentist lied about cavities to me.
+When I had gone to Mint Dentistry, their dentist had lied about cavities to me.